Digital art: Digital art and blockchain

+Blockchain, and more specifically Non-Fungible Tokens(NFTs), have been a common tool for digital arts since the NFTs boom of 2020-2021.
+By minting digital artworks as NFTs, artists can establish provable ownership.
+However, the technology received much criticism and has many flaws related to plagiarism and fraud (due to its almost completely unregulated nature).

+Furthermore, auction houses, museums, and galleries around the world have started to integrate NFTs and collaborate with digital artists, exhibiting their artworks (associated with the respective NFTs) both in virtual galleries and real-life screens, monitors, and TVs.

+In March 2024, Sotheby's presented an auction highlighting significant contributions of digital artists over the previous decade, one of many record-breaking auctions of digital artwork by the auction house.
+These auctions look broadly at the cultural impact of digital art in the 21st century and feature work by artists such as Jennifer & Kevin McCoy, Vera Molnár, Claudia Hart, Jonathan Monaghan, and Sarah Zucker.

 Computer-generated visual media

 Digital visual art consists of either 2D visual information displayed on an electronic visual display or information mathematically translated into 3D information viewed through perspective projection on an electronic visual display.
-The simplest is 2D computer graphics which reflect how you might draw using a pencil and a piece of paper.
+The simplest form, 2D computer graphics, reflects how one might draw with a pencil or paper.
 In this case, however, the image is on the computer screen, and the instrument you draw with might be a tablet stylus or a mouse.
 What is generated on your screen might appear to be drawn with a pencil, pen, or paintbrush.
 The second kind is 3D computer graphics, where the screen becomes a window into a virtual environment, where you arrange objects to be "photographed" by the computer.

 Typically 2D computer graphics use raster graphics as their primary means of source data representations, whereas 3D computer graphics use vector graphics in the creation of immersive virtual reality installations.
 A possible third paradigm is to generate art in 2D or 3D entirely through the execution of algorithms coded into computer programs.
 This can be considered the native art form of the computer, and an introduction to the history of which is available in an interview with computer art pioneer Frieder Nake.
 Fractal art, Datamoshing, algorithmic art, and real-time generative art are examples.

 Computer-generated 3D still imagery

 3D graphics are created via the process of designing imagery from geometric shapes, polygons, or NURBS curves to create three-dimensional objects and scenes for use in various media such as film, television, print, rapid prototyping, games/simulations, and special visual effects.

 There are many software programs for doing this.
 The technology can enable collaboration, lending itself to sharing and augmenting by a creative effort similar to the open source movement and the creative commons in which users can collaborate on a project to create art.

-Pop surrealist artist Ray Caesar works in Maya (a 3D modeling software used for digital animation), using it to create his figures as well as the virtual realms in which they exist.